-TMC mega rally: Kumaraswamy,Chandrababu Naidu and Stalin reach Kolkata

-Kolkata, Jan 18: Chiefs of regional parties and chief ministers have arrived on Friday to attend the mega opposition rally being hosted by her Trinamool Congress here on January 19, Saturday.
+Top leaders reach Kolkata to attend TMC's mega rally, Kharge to represent Congress

+Kolkata, Jan 18: To demonstrate the unity of the opposition parties against the Bharatiya Janata Party (BJP) in the coming Lok Sabha elections Trinamool Congress (TMC) is all set to host a mega rally in Kolkata today.

-Karnataka CM HD Kumaraswamy, Andhra Pradesh CM N. Chandrababu Naidu and Dravida Munnetra Kazhagam (DMK) President MK Stalin have reached Kolkata.
+Chiefs of regional parties and chief ministers have arrived in Kolkata.
+Karnataka CM HD Kumaraswamy, Andhra Pradesh CM N. Chandrababu Naidu and Dravida Munnetra Kazhagam (DMK) President MK Stalin have reached Kolkata on Friday.

+Congress President Rahul Gandhi and Sonia Gandhi have decided to skip the Kolkata event because the West Bengal Congress is opposed to an alliance with Banerjee's Trinamool Congress in the upcoming Lok Sabha polls.

+However, AICC general secretary Mallikarjun Kharge will represent the Congress at the rally.

 West Bengal Chief Minister Mamata Banerjee on Thursday said the mega opposition rally being hosted by her Trinamool Congress here on January 19 would sound the "death knell" for the BJP in the Lok Sabha polls and regional parties would be the deciding factor.